minhbac333studyus/DiskScheduling-OS-with-StrategyPattern/README.md

 To get newest Offical Version from github \
 Go back to main branch

 `git checkout main` \
 `git pull`

+ After finishing your code, create a pull request to my repository If it well-tested and suitable, I will merge it into my source code

 **Author: Anh Minh , Erick**